 COUNCILLORS AND THEIR COMMITTEE MEMBERSHIPS

-As required by the Independent Remuneration Panel – For public information: One payment was made to a member of Overton Community Council during the financial years 2018/2019 for expenses.
+As required by the Independent Remuneration Panel – For public information: No payments were made to a member of Overton Community Council during the financial years 2022/23 for expenses.

 HOW TO CONTACT THE COUNCIL AND ANY COMMUNITY COUNCILLOR